 The answer: information.
 All businesses, regardless of their industry or activities, depend in large measure on information and its accessibility.
-Whether your product is trucks or food or insurance policies, information is vital to managing relationships, delivering the product or service and getting everyone—the business, its employees, its suppliers—paid, so that they can continue in business themselves.
+Whether your product is trucks or food or insurance policies, information is vital to managing relationships, delivering the product or service, and getting everyone—the business, its employees, and its suppliers—paid, so that they can continue in business themselves.

 The information part of a business can in many cases be run successfully from remote locations like people’s homes.
 Good information technology, properly available and secured, will permit personnel to work as effectively from home as from an office.
 Needless to say, that’s of the utmost importance right now.
 You’re not just keeping yourself busy and employed while isolated at home, you’re also contributing to the economy.
 You’re helping keep others employed, as well as doing your bit to make sure that essential goods and services—and the money to buy them—continue to be available to all of us.